FolkertVanVerseveld/aoe/HACKING.md

 ### Windows

-Just download the official development and binary releases from libsdl.org This project is compiled with MinGW.
-MSVC++ may work, but is not supported...
+Just download the official development and binary releases from libsdl.org This project is compiled with CMake.
+It should 'just work' using Visual Studio.

 ### Ubuntu and variants